Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 |---|---|---|---|

-| Modular ADU | Factory-built modules assembled on-site to the state/local building code (IRC) | Usually the easiest — treated like site-built once permitted, permanently installed, and titled as real property | Approved plans, permits, specs, foundation details, contract, appraisal support |
+| Modular ADU | Factory-built modules assembled on-site to the state/local code (IRC) | Usually easiest — treated like site-built once permitted, affixed, and titled as real property | Approved plans, permits, specs, foundation details, contract, appraisal support |

-| Panelized ADU | Walls/roof/floor panels built in a factory, assembled on-site | Often handled like construction/renovation; generally lender-friendly | GC contract, draw schedule, inspections, permits |
+| Panelized ADU | Wall/roof/floor panels built in a factory, assembled on-site | Often handled like construction/renovation; generally lender-friendly | GC contract, draw schedule, inspections, permits |

 | HUD-code manufactured ADU | Built to the federal manufactured-housing standard (24 CFR Part 3280) | Needs permanent foundation, conversion to real property, title work, HUD label/data plate | HUD certification label & data plate, foundation certification, title/ALTA docs |

-| Tiny home / RV / park model | Often built to RV or park-model standards, may be on wheels | May be personal property, not mortgageable as ADU collateral; may not even qualify as an ADU under zoning | Local zoning confirmation, title status, foundation/code documentation |
+| Tiny home / RV / park model | Often built to RV or park-model standards; may be on wheels | May be personal property, not mortgageable; may not qualify as an ADU under zoning | Local zoning confirmation, title status, foundation/code documentation |

 | Container or foldable unit | Varies widely by product and jurisdiction | Must satisfy local code, foundation, permits, and collateral rules | Engineering, code compliance, permits, foundation, appraisal support |

-Sources: Fannie Mae UAD 3.6 policy (2026) and Selling Guide property-eligibility provisions, verified .
+Sources: Fannie Mae UAD 3.6 policy (2026) and Selling Guide property-eligibility provisions, verified May 31, 2026.

 The five words that decide everything